nullJP/THRASH/README.md

 THRASH essentially acts as an add-on to the bash terminal by providing fun and/or convenient command aliases and modifications to the terminal itself.

 # Install
+-- Change to the cloned directory
+`cd THRASH`
-Installation is simple.
-After cloning the repository, be sure you have privilege to run the install.sh file.
+-- Then make sure that you have execute privileges to run the ruby wizard `sudo chmod +x install.rb`
-You can do this with: chmod +x install.sh
-After that type ./install.sh and the installation process should start right up!
+-- Now run the wizard
+`ruby install.rb`

 # Added Aliases
 c = clear